Christmas Tree Farms in New Jersey Where You Can Cut Your Own

 - If you're cutting your own tree, cut as close to the ground as possible (you can always trim excess stump later.)
 Place your tree in warm water as soon as it arrives home.
 Then, cut an additional 1/4-inch off the stump before placing the tree in a stand.
 Be sure your tree stump is always submerged in water, or you’ll end up with dried needles everywhere!
 If you have any questions about tree care, don’t be afraid to ask.
 These farmers know their stuff when it comes to fresh-cut trees.

-This post was originally published in 2012 and has been updated since.
+This post was originally published in 2012 and is updated annually.